-- Long term lease or freehold - The organisation will be responsible for upkeep, running costs, repairs and maintenance, compliance with statutory inspections, health and safety regulations and other legislation - The asset will revert back to the council in cases of bankruptcy, corruption, non-payment of rent, non-performance, a breach of the agreement and if the organisation wants to return the asset - in these cases, the council will reserve its right to dispose of the asset in the open market. - The organisation cannot transfer the asset on to a third party
+- Long term lease (25 125 years) or freehold. - The organisation will be responsible for all costs such as, running costs, repairs and maintenance, compliance with statutory inspections, health and safety regulations and other legislation. - The asset will revert back to the council in cases of bankruptcy, corruption, non-payment of rent, non-performance, a breach of the agreement and if the organisation wants to return the asset in these cases, the council will reserve its right to dispose of the asset in the open market. - The organisation cannot transfer the asset on to a third party.